 Back in the late 1800s, camera film was first invented by George Eastman.
 The first types of camera film utilized celluloid, a plastic substance covered in a photo sensitive material called silver halide crystals that help create images taken by a camera.

-Although the invention of the digital camera has made the use of this film less popular, plenty of professional and enthusiast photographers still rely on darkrooms to produce color and black & white prints.
+Although the invention of the digital camera has made the use of photographic film less popular, plenty of professional and enthusiast photographers still rely on darkrooms to produce color and black & white prints.
 Some photographers prefer to use film and darkroom photography because of its hands-on quality.

 Why Are Darkrooms are Essential to Photography?

-Darkrooms are essential to photography because of how darkroom printing paper works.
+Darkrooms are essential to photography because of how darkroom enlarging paper works.
 Darkroom printing paper has a sensitivity to blue light, so darkrooms are set up to avoid that particular color in the visible light spectrum.
 Using a safelight with a red, or amber, filter helps to prevent any blue light from coming through and affecting the development of the photographic paper.
 Using a red filter doesn’t harm black & white photography paper when using a film negative to create a darkroom print.
 After a print is processed through all of the necessary chemicals, it is fixed and can be viewed in regular light and not be ruined.

 Safelights operate as lighting fixtures that you find in a photographic darkroom.
 The safelight emits a light source limited to a specific visible light spectrum so that light-sensitive items, like photographic paper or chemicals used when developing paper, are not ruined.
 Without the use of a safelight, developing a photographic print would be difficult because it would need to be done in complete darkness.